emanderson811/gh-test2/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="isuagdemo_011" %}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

+# About this demo site

+This is a demo site for a workshop.

+{% include feature/card.html header="This is a photograph" text="The card features an image from the collection as a cap" objectid="isuagdemo_013" width="50" centered=true %}

 ## About the Collection